Fred Zutavern

 During his 1914 campaign for reelection he was rated satisfactory by the Kansas Medical Society for his responses to questions with regards to supporting the repeal of legislation related to chiropractor practice, the creation of one regulatory board for all aspects of medical practice, opposition to legislation that would allow cults to practice medicine and to advocate for full funding of the state Board of Health.
 The Kansas Medical Society also gave a satisfactory rating to his Progressive Party opponent, W. H. Maybach.

 On January 20, 1915, Representative Zutavern sponsored House Resolution 20, which required the sergeant-at-arms of the Kansas House of Representatives to provide disinfected drinking cups to each member of the House of Representatives.
 The resolution passed.
 On February 16, 1915, Representative Zutavern voted in favor of bills to provide for the State of Kansas to present an exhibit at the International Soils-Products Exposition in Denver, Colorado, from September 27 to October 9, 1915, to pay the salary of the caretaker at John Brown Memorial Park, to fund the management of Historic State Park in Pawnee Rock, Kansas, to provide for a system of electric lights on the grounds of the Kansas Capitol in Topeka, Kansas, and to fund the purchase of coal for institutions under the State Board of Control of State Charitable Institutions.

 Representative Zutavern hosted a Pastorius Day celebration at his orchard in Great Bend on October 7, 1894.

+Fred Zutavern never lost touch with his old home.
+He was an honorary member of the Turngesellschaft Grünstadt, to which he donated larger amounts each year for the construction of a gymnasium, which was inaugurated in 1913.
+Over the years, he had transferred an amount equal to the number of members of the sports club every Christmas.
+When he died in 1926, Turngesellschaft Grünstadt published an obituary in the local newspaper.